 Unemployment benefits are available to individuals who are unemployed through no fault of their own.
 If you are not able to start a job as scheduled, you may be eligible for unemployment benefits (assuming you meet other monetary and eligibility requirements).
 You should go ahead and apply. [source]

 What do I do if I live in one state, and work in another?

 To receive unemployment insurance benefits, you need to file a claim with the unemployment insurance program in the state where you worked.
 Depending on the state, claims may be filed in person, by telephone, or online.
 (In Minnesota, it’s strongly suggested you apply online.)
 If you worked in a state other than Minnesota, or if you worked in multiple states, the state unemployment insurance agency where you now live can provide information about how to file your claim with other states.

 Are UI benefits taxable income?

 Yes.
-Taxes will not be withheld.
+Taxes will not be withheld on any benefits, either federal or state.
 You should report what you’re receiving.